corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 * 5.0.0 Add a compatibility trigger for other mods to check whether this one is active, remove old compatibility global flag
 * 5.1.0 Add overrides of more brainslug events so that cybernetic empires (including Driven Assimilators) can complete the project
 * 6.0.0 Update for Stellaris version 3.7 "Canis Minor" - integrate underlying game changes
+* 7.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Integrate underlying game changes (lots of code simplification)
+    * Do not attempt to adjust leader traits for Clone Soldiers if [Leader Traits: Clone Army - All Leader Classes](https://steamcommunity.com/sharedfiles/filedetails/?id=2784215835) is active

 ## Source Code